 Note: I did not go to the Killing Fields or the Tuol Seng Gencide Museeum.
 If you wish to include these in your itinerary, you can squeeze it in the afternoon of Day 2 of the abovementioned itinerary.

-Looking for a place to stay in Phnom Penh?
-You can check out some of the best deals for hotels in Phnom Penh at Booking.com
+I stayed at La Rose Boutique Hotel during my trip which I particularly liked for its well-appointed rooms and excellent restaurants.
+You can also check out some of the best deals for hotels in Phnom Penh at Booking.com